exogee-technology/graphweaver/docs/authentication-provider-framework.md

 #### Token lifecycle

-We may want to use tokens issued by authentication providers merely to handle logins and authentication checks, and once authenticated, replace these with our own, for managing ACLs etc. This makes storage, retrieval, checking authorized users and handling ACLs or application roles much simpler than trying to piggy-back on third-party tokens.
+In the **OAuth2** case, we will need to handle **ID** tokens (If OICD is being used) and/or **Refresh** tokens as issued by authentication providers to handle logins and authentication checks.
+We are interested in AP-supplied **access** tokens (possibly separate tokens if OIDC is being used), which the Graphweaver backend will use to authorize requests.

+This complexity can be hidden in the PM.
+The token, once obtained via login using the PM, can be sent to the backend without review.

+In the backend, where it is expected that ACLs, roles etc are set within the schema, we decode the token.
+In the simplest case we don't manage any sessions.
+If using JWKS to obtain public keys, for example, we can cache the key obtained and use it to decode incoming JWTs.

+Once done we can examine the claims and match role information in the claims against ACLs in the schema.
+This means that the backend needs to know how to match token roles (or user 'groups') with schema-defined ACLs.
+We may also want to include a list of users which might require special treatment.

-#### Silent authentication
+#### Silent authentication and token renewal

-Third party providers (eg. Auth0) also provide an OIDC-compliant 'silent' authentication mechanism, with refresh tokens, which allow for applications to initiate an authentication request directly without any user intervention.
+Third party providers (eg. Auth0) also provide an OIDC-compliant 'silent' authentication mechanism, with refresh tokens, which allow for applications to initiate or re-initiate an authentication request directly without any user intervention.
 This can be used to avoid disruption on long-lasting active sessions.

+It should be possible to cover this within the PM itself, as Graphweaver does not need to manage this process.

 ### Request authorization

 Graphweaver will hand the authentication process over to whichever relevant PM has been included or configured by the client.
 Once the system is satisfied that the user is authenticated, requests will most likely need to be decorated with valid keys/tokens to enable those requests.

+In the case of OAuth2/OIDC, there may be a separate Access Token used to manage requests to the Graphweaver backend.

+In the **SAML** case, where the Graphweaver backend is the SP, enough information should be present in the SAML assertion received from the IdP on authentication to ensure that the SP can validate the existing session.
+The user agent (frontend) should maintain the SAML session details and pass them to the backend.
+This means that, in this case, some session management may be required in the backend and therefore need backend configuration.

+In some cases we will have configured users in a backend entity, so this can be used as well as the token and schema definitions.

-### Third-party requests (possibly)
+### Third-party requests

-During the authorization process a third party may wish to make an out of band request to Graphweaver as part of the process.
-This should also be configurable within the SDK, if it cannot be handled by the PM exlusively.
+During the authorization process, or later, a third party may wish to make an out of band request to Graphweaver as part of the process.
+This should also be configurable within the SDK.

+One possible example is with a SAML session, where a user has initiated a Single Log-Out (SLO) from another SAML session.
+In this case, the IdP will attempt to contact all logged-in SPs (including Graphweaver) and initiate a logout.

+For this reason PM configuration may require that a Graphweaver endpoint is publicly accessible by remote hosts.

 ## Authentication mechanisms to be supported

-==TODO will go through these==

-Transport: JWTs, cookies, other
+* **Transport**: JWT (JWT-only, JWT with JWKS), cookies, other

-Methods: WebAuthn, OAuth2, SAML, Username/Password, Basic, OTP, Magic Links
+* **Methods**: WebAuthn, OAuth2, SAML/WS-Fed, AD/LDAP, Username/Password, Basic, OTP, Magic Links

-External providers: Auth0, Okta, Xero, other SAML providers eg. Google Workspace, Salesforce, OAuth2 providers eg. Github, JIRA
+* **External general-purpose providers**: Auth0, Okta, OneLogin, KeyCloak, Amazon Cognito, IdentityServer

+* **SAML providers** eg. Google Workspace, Salesforce

+* **OAuth providers** eg. Github, JIRA, Xero, Hubspot

-The goal is for external pluggable modules to deal with the complexities of each login endpoint
+The goal is for external pluggable modules to deal with the complexities of each login endpoint.

 ## Anatomy of the proposed solution

-### 1. User sends request to GW (either a given endpoint or the home page)
+### 1. User sends request to Graphweaver (either a given endpoint or the home page)

-&rArr; we need the home page/endpoint stub in config, plus the transport mechanism for the token/API key:
+Configuration to include the home page or endpoint stub, plus the transport mechanism for the token/API key:

 * JWT, Authorization header
-* Cookie (can't do anything with this - will rely on its presence/absence when the user lands; see 401/403 below)
+* Cookie (can't do anything with this in the browser - will rely on its presence/absence when the user lands; see 401/403 below)

-For each endpoint stub/backend, there should be a corresponding PM.
+For each endpoint stub/backend, there should be a corresponding PM and configured mechanism.

 ### 2. We need to check if authenticated before anything else

-&rArr; we need info on where to find the authentication.
-Local storage/JWT?
-API key or just token?
-Certificate?
-Filesystem file (cf. Xero)?
+Look for any associated authentication payload (**Authorization** header or cookie), or locate any stored information to use for the challenge (Local storage + CSP, API key or token; Certificate; Filesystem file (cf. Example Xero)

 ### 3. We need to know how to check if a local authentication item is valid

-&rArr; some public endpoint that we can use to validate the token, from our backend.
-This may need our own (2M) tokens to do so - eg. Auth0 this can be a JWKS endpoint, client ID, client secret, method (POST/GET) and API req/response format (eg. REST/JSON and required fields etc).
-This should be handled by the PM, which would then need to supply a request function we can call with the information we have, but may want to include things like JWKS and client ID in the configuration parameters for Graphweaver integration.
-It would be useful if we could check the basics - eg. whether it has expired - on the client, rather than sending to a server.

-**OR**
+Some public endpoint that we can use to validate the token, from our frontend or backend.
+In the examples below, the processing at both frontend and backend should be done by the PM.

+#### Eg. Auth0 (JWT/OAuth)

+1. Look into session storage to see if a token is already present, and check the expiry.
+If it is absent or expired, assume not logged in and send an **authorize** request to Auth0.
+This may redirect to an external login page
+2. If the token is present, send request to backend with the token.
+3. An **authorize** response will be redirected to our configured callback endpoint; if OK, save the token and send request to backend with the token.
+4. At the backend, parse the JWT.
+If necessary, use the configured JWKS + client ID endpoint to do so.
+5. Ensure request is authorized.

+#### Failed authentication at backend

-&rArr; we just try the token anyway and handle the 401 or 403 response.
+Backend responds with a 401 or 403 response.
 This should be configurable.

 ### 4. We have a failed authentication response

 We need to decide whether the next step is

-* Just capture and send username/password/OTP etc to an endpoint, or
+* Just capture username/password/OTP etc, and forward to an endpoint, or
-* Redirect to an external endpoint
+* Redirect to an external endpoint, or (for example: JWT/OIDC)
+* Perform a 'silent' authorization request (using cached token)

 For the former we will need the PM config to tell us what data and format it is required in.
 We can present a generic, configurable Login page in GW, and we can use that to capture the credentials and forward to the PM.
 The PM config can include details such as the endpoint and possibly M2M tokens to access it.